2016 Healthcare Leadership Conference

 The people who comprise healthcare delivery make it what it is.
-The people provide the medical care, patient education, counselling, facility and equipment operation, leadership, and everything else to make a healthcare system.
+The people provide the medical care, patient education, counseling, facility and equipment operation, leadership, and everything else to make a healthcare system.
 Without the people there would be no healthcare system.
 It is trite to say that the most valuable resource in healthcare is its people.
-If people are the most important resource then we need to devote a proportional amount of attention to maintaining and developing skills in the people who are the healthcare system.
+If people are the most important resource, then we need to devote a proportional amount of attention to maintaining and developing skills in the people who are the healthcare system.
 Facilities and technology attract a lot of attention, but they are only tools for the healthcare professional.
 Shiny technology will not yield a good patient outcome without a high functioning team of people in the organization.

 This year the Annual Leadership Conference theme will be about the people who make up the healthcare industry.
 Panels will focus on composition and development of people resources.

 MUSC Employees - $300

 MUSC MHA & DHA Alumni - $300

 Students - $75 (With valid student ID day of event)

 MUSC MHA & DHA Students - Free (email Meghan Kirwan at firstname.lastname@example.org to attend)